Dear Tom Brady,

-We’re not far removed from the years of my favorite football team having historically bad losing seasons given their countless seasons without playoff berths which resulted in the same old jokes about the Buccaneers, or should I say “Succaneers”.
+We’re not far removed from the years of my favorite football team having historically bad losing seasons.
+The countless seasons without playoff berths which resulted in the same old jokes about the Buccaneers, or should I say “Succaneers”.
 There were many Sundays filled with frustration and disappointment.

-Never in my life did I think the best quarterback of all time would leave his home for 20 years as a New England Patriot and come to Tampa to join the Buccaneers.
-Not to mention winning a super bowl with the Bucs on home turf.
+Never in my life did I think the best quarterback of all time would leave his home of 20 years in New England as a Patriot and come to Tampa to join the Buccaneers.
+Not to mention winning a Super Bowl with the Bucs on home turf.

 The 2020 season was a wild ride and one to never forget.
 The way you came to the Tampa organization and changed the culture and the work ethic of those around you immediately is unbelievably impressive.
 Similarly, leading the Bucs to a championship was amazing.

 You ended your career at the age of 44 years old as the leading passer and touchdown scorer in the NFL.
 Despite these massive accomplishments on the field, the person you are off the field is even more inspiring.

 It may seem crazy that a football team can be this important to me but it is more than that.
 It’s staying true to who you are no matter who tells you differently.
 It’s believing in something that may seem nearly impossible.
 It’s sticking with something no matter how low it may go because you never know, you may wake up one day and have Tom Brady on your team.

 I’m so proud to be a Bucs fan.
 It has provided me with some of my favorite moments and has given me gratitude for the light they’ve brought me during such hectic times.

 Tom, you are an inspiration in so many different ways and I aspire to have as much passion and dedication as you do towards your dreams.
 Thank you for the memories.